anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 RA:
 : Registration authority, an optional system component to which a CA delegates certificate management functions such as authorization checks.

+POP:
+: Prove of possession (of a private key)

+POI:
+: Prove of identity

 IED: